Christmas Gift Guide 2025: Famolare Betsy Cross

-First things first 100 Things to Know About the Unknown is for children 8+.
-With Charlie homeschooling High School you might be surprised to hear we used this book in our studies but there is so many facts we didn’t know that the novel made studying Science so much more fun.
-Als, Charlie enjoyed the illustrations which he recreated in his Art Class.
+100 Things to Know About the Unknown: A fact book for kids is for children ages 8+ when Charlie was homeschooling in High School my family used 100 Things to Know About the Unknown: A fact book for kids in our #Homeschool Science Class.
+There were many facts we didn’t know we learned about which made studying Science fun.
+Charlie enjoyed the illustrations which he recreated in his Art Class.

-We can also study “Easter Island’s statues walked” in.
-Then we can move on to Egypt and “The Case of the Mummy King.”
+David couldn’t wait to study “Easter Island’s statues and Egypt and “The Case of the Mummy King.”
 My favorite part of the book was “Unicorns are real”.
-I used to collect Unicorns and Pegasus.
-Did you know my nice Lily is like me and would like to have a Unicorn of our own.
+Did you know I used to collect Unicorns and Pegasus.
+My nice Lily is like me and would like to have a Unicorn of her own.

-Here is a fun fact for you 100 Things To Know About the Unknown is part of a series of books.
-They are 100 Things To Know About Food I know Charlie would like.
-100 Things To Know About Space, 100 Things To Know About Numbers Computers & Coding which we can also use in Homeschooling.
+Here is a fun fact for you 100 Things to Know About the Unknown: A fact book for kids is part of a series of books.
+In the series you will find 100 Things To Know About Food I know Charlie would like.
+100 Things To Know About Space, 100 Things To Know About Numbers Computers & Coding which we can also use in Homeschooling and will be a good addition for information to help with the business Charlie is wanting to start.

 About the Book: